-In texts other than the Bible, the root of these words shows up in an enormous array of words, from having white blossoms to having white arms or to be with white horses.
-The noun λυχνος (luchnos) denotes a portable lamp, and the very fair word αμφιλυκη (amphiluke) denotes the morning twilight.
+In texts other than the Bible, our adjective λευκος (leukos), white, shows up in an enormous array of words, from having white blossoms to having white arms or to be with white horses.
+The noun λυχνος (luchnos) denotes a portable lamp (see below), and the very fair word αμφιλυκη (amphiluke) denotes the morning twilight.
 In our times this Greek root survives in the word "leukemia."

 Our root also exists in Latin, where it appears to predominantly mean to shine and only secondarily to be white.
 The verb luceo means to be light, be clear, shine, beam, glow, glitter (say Charlton T. Lewis and Charles Short, A Latin Dictionary).
 Other words that contain this verb are luce, meaning by day(-light); lucerna, meaning oil lamp.
 And words that are related to the verb lucere are the familiar nouns lux, meaning light or day(-time), and lumen, meaning light or brightness, which survive in English in words like luminous and illuminate, and even luna, meaning moon.